Why doesn't the cookie-cutter approach work as a guarantee of project management success?

 Project management theory and reality are quite different.
-There is no one method or approach that guarantees success.
+No one method or approach guarantees success.
 Each project must be set up and managed on a case-by-case basis.
-The basic project management framework and process steps hold true: starting with project initiation and then planning, monitoring, control, and then ending in closure.
-How you deal with each of these phases and what you do during each phase needs careful consideration for every project.
+The basic project management framework and process steps hold, starting with project initiation, then planning, monitoring, controlling and ending with closure.
+How do you deal with each of these phases?
+What you do during each phase needs careful consideration for every project.

 Many organisations invest heavily in adopting methodologies – such as PRINCE2 – and although this does not guarantee success, it ensures that everyone in the organisation is working from a standard approach.
 There is nothing wrong with this; however, I still meet managers who believe this route alone will result in sustained project success.